House struggles to unite behind bills to stem border crisis - Sentinel Colorado

 As Gutierrez spoke, his microphone was cut off because the gathering in the chamber was considered a breach of decorum.
 Presiding Rep. Liz Cheney, R-Wyo., gaveled the House to order.

-GOP lawmakers, increasingly fearful of voter backlash in November, are struggling to find a way out of the problem created by the Trump administration’s policy of putting all immigrants who cross the border in criminal, rather than civil, proceedings that result in family separations.
+GOP lawmakers, increasingly fearful of voter backlash in November, want to move away from the immigration issue, but passage of any bill Thursday remains uncertain.

-Many want more clarity from Trump before giving their backing to the broader immigration bills, which also offer different remedies for other provisions on protecting “Dreamer” immigrants from deportation and funding for Trump’s border wall.
+Many Republicans in the House have sought more clarity from Trump before giving their backing to the broader immigration bills, which also offer different remedies for other provisions on protecting “Dreamer” immigrants from deportation and funding for Trump’s border wall.

 “Some of the members wanted to make sure the president is very visible in his support for both bills,” said Rep. Mark Walker, R-N.C., the chairman of the conservative Republican Study Committee, which makes up more than half the GOP majority.